|

 President

-Assistance Center (REMSTTAC).
-Nels has been involved in EMS since the
+materials.
+Nels has been involved in EMS since the 1970s and has held many

-1970s and has held many state, regional and national positions in
+state, regional and national positions in organizations furthering EMS

-organizations furthering EMS causes, including president of the
+causes, including president of the Intermountain Regional EMS for Children

-faculty for the Development of Trauma Systems Training Programs for the U.S.
+Systems Training Programs for the U.S. Dept. of Transportation.
+Mr.

-Medical Technician-Basic, volunteers with a local fire department, and has
+a local fire department, and has been involved with the CIT Foundation

+a PhD in health services.
 Back to CIT Board of

 Directors

-Thomas J. Esposito, MD, MPH, FACS, Vice President
+Thomas J. Esposito, MD, FACS, MPH, Vice President

 Dr. Esposito is a trauma surgeon and is assistant director of the Loyola